microsoft/cask/devdocs/Questions.md

 1. Stress, concurrency, performance, fuzzing, RNG behavior testing.
 1. Code coverage reporting in CI
 1. Unit tests for generate/compare hash
-1. Harden against whitespace and padding in base64 input.
+1. Test against base64 input with whitespace and padding, which we must disallow.